James Heffernan (Irish politician): Social Democrats

 In February 2015, he claimed he was forming a new political party in order to oppose Sinn Féin.
 On 4 September 2015, the Social Democrats announced that Heffernan was one of their five election candidates.

 Anti-social behaviour

 Between 31 July 31 and 2 August 2016, Heffernan was allegedly arrested 3 times for offences including spitting at Gardaí, and drunken behaviour while attending Indiependence Music & Arts Festival in Mitchelstown, County Cork.
 In January 2019, he was found guilty of assaulting three Gardaí after he was arrested outside Indiependence in August 2016.

 In April 2019, Heffernan was imprisoned for three months for the assault.

 In 2020 he was accused of stealing a book on parliamentary debates, as well as a coat, from the Stephens Green Club.

+In May 2023 he was given a four month sentence, suspended for 18 months, for various public order offences.
+He had been arrested 3 times in Dublin in the 24 hours after he attempted to hand in nomination papers at Trinity College for the 2022 Dublin University by-election but they were rejected.
+In court it emerged he had 33 prior convictions including 14 under the Public Order Act, three assaults, thefts including burglary, and road traffic offences.